 Psychiatric services are available to students interested in medication evaluations, medication follow-up and consultations.
 Students must complete an initial intake appointment with a UCS counselor to discuss their concerns and needs before they can be scheduled to see one of our psychiatrists or psychiatric residents.

 Urgent care assistance

-Our licensed counselors are available to provide assistance in coping with a crisis or recent trauma.
+Our counselors are available to provide assistance in coping with a crisis or recent trauma.
 Please see our Emergency and Urgent Care Assistance page for more information.

 Confidentiality is very important to us.
 All client information is kept strictly confidential.
 There are a few exceptions involving legal matters or serious risks to safety.
 You will have an opportunity to speak with your counselor about any questions you have concerning confidentiality.